Walgreens The Thread

 • Nut butters

-Many options at fast food restaurants are high in sodium and saturated fat, and some popular menu items also contain added sugars.
-Fortunately, most chain restaurants publish their nutrition information online, so you can compare dishes and select healthier options when your schedule requires you to grab something from the drive-thru.
+6. Fast food: Many options at fast food restaurants have a high sodium and saturated fat content.
+Some popular menu items also contain added sugars.
+Fortunately, most chain restaurants publish their nutrition information online or on the menu screens at the restaurants, so you can compare dishes and select healthier options when your busy schedule only allows enough time to grab something from the drive-through.

 • White bread